 Elmer’s patchwork elephant encourages children to celebrate uniqueness and embrace creativity.
 Pair the story with our Rainbow Pebbles® or Pattern Blocks to create colourful elephants, jungle paths, or repeating patterns.

-2. Count, sort & sequence with The Very Hungry Caterpillar
+2. Count, sort and sequence with The Very Hungry Caterpillar

 This iconic story is rich with maths opportunities.
 Use our Busy Play Pattern Blocks, Linking Cubes, or Number Rods To Go to build the caterpillar, model food items, or recreate the story’s weekly sequence.